This recipe appears in the Skyhook Press editions of my picture book.—Aaron

-You’ll find the cookie pattern for this recipe on the back cover of this book, as well as on the dedication page.
-Just photocopy or trace it, cut out the shape, then use that to make a sturdier pattern from cardboard.
+A pattern for making the cookies can be found on the back cover of The Baker’s Dozen paperback from Skyhook Press, or free on the Extras page of my Web site (www.aaronshep.com/extras).
+To use the pattern, just photocopy, trace, or print it out, cut out the shape, then use that to make a sturdier pattern from cardboard.
 Lay the cardboard pattern on your flattened dough and trim around it.

-The recipe includes approximate metric equivalents and British cooking terms in parentheses.
+The recipe uses U.S. measurements and cooking terms but includes approximate metric equivalents and British terms in parentheses.

 - 1 cup (225 grams) unsalted butter or margarine